 How will the judge decide on a parental rights and responsibilities arrangement?

-The judge will issue a parental rights and responsibilities order that s/he think is in the child’s best interest.
-In making decisions regarding the child’s residence and parent-child contact, the court shall consider the safety and well-being of the child to be the most important.
-The judge will consider the following factors when making a decision about parental rights and responsibilities:
+In making decisions regarding the child’s residence and parent-child contact, the court shall consider the safety and well-being of the child to be the most important factor.
+The judge will consider the following factors when making a decision about parental rights and responsibilities, in order to decide what’s in the child’s best interests:

 - the child’s age;